Water: Regulatory Information

 EPA Discontinues Work on Coastal Rule

 A January 7, 2014, court ruling allows EPA to discontinue its work on the coastal rule, so Florida can implement their state-adopted, EPA-approved criteria to address nutrient pollution in Florida’s waters.
 On April 2, 2014, EPA published its proposal to withdraw the Inland Rule and discontinue its work on three 2012 proposed rules.
-The comment period closes on June 2, 2014.
+The comment period for the proposal closed on June 2, 2014.
 EPA responded to all public comments and on September 17, 2014 upon signature by the Administrator, and confirmed in the final withdrawal rule that EPA is discontinuing work on the estuaries rule.
 As confirmed in a letter from the Florida Department of Environmental Protection, EPA's withdrawal of Federal criteria allows the state of Florida's numeric nutrient criteria to become effective as the only rules covering Florida water bodies.

 - Fact Sheet (PDF) (2 pp, 55K)